What to Bring to the GRE Test

 Directions to the Test Center

-This may seem obvious, but you don’t want to have to do any guesswork about where you’re going on test day.
+This may seem obvious, but you don’t want to have to do guesswork about where you’re going on test day.
 If you’re relying on GPS to get to your test center, you may also want to print out directions, just in case technology fails you.

 Plan to arrive at the test center about 30 minutes before the start of your GRE, so you’ll have plenty of time to check in.
 If you’re raring to go for your exam and you get to the test center much earlier than that, grab a seat at a nearby coffee shop where you can pregame with some flash cards or practice questions (we’ll talk more about that later).